Mister Culture Code – Interview with Simon Sagmeister

 What counts when looking forward?

 Corporate culture has come to occupy a more prominent place than it used to.
 It’s an issue that has made it all the way to the executive floor.
-And there are at least tow reasons for that.
-In a VUCA world— Volatile, Uncertain, Complex, and Ambiguous—the classical model of leadership by command and control has less and less chance of succeeding.
+And there are at least two reasons for that.
+In a VUCA world — Volatile, Uncertain, Complex, and Ambiguous — the classic command and control leadership model has less and less chance of succeeding.
 Which makes it all the more important to design a culture that makes the right decisions by itself and is quick to learn and thus to grow.
-And second, culture is one of the key criteria in choosing an employer—to many, it’s far more important than the pay packet.
+Secondly, culture is one of the key criteria when choosing an employer – for many it is far more important than the salary package.

 Which leadership type is the most successful?

-Leadership isn’t really that much of question of types.
-But what we can observe is leadership by offering purpose and a sense of humanity is moving center stage.
-A new generation of high performers expects nothing less—and a good dose of autonomy into the bargain.
+Leadership is not so much a question of type.
+But what we can observe is that leadership offering purpose and a sense of humanity is moving center stage.
+A new generation of high performers expects nothing less — and a good dose of autonomy into the bargain.
 Individuals or small teams have a greater part to play in modern organizations than they used to.
 Leadership needs to account for that.

 What does digital transformation mean for corporate culture?

-We conducted a study in which we compared the cultural patterns of Silicon Valley tech companies with traditional champions in these parts, and they reveal striking differences.
+We conducted a study in which we compared the cultural patterns of Silicon Valley tech companies with traditional champions, and they reveal striking differences.
 Venerable firms still have a lot of Taylorism in their DNA, which is particularly apparent when you look at how they deal with errors or absorb new lessons.
 Or as far as agility is concerned.
-Or how companies treat their own vision—assuming they even have one.
+Or how companies treat their own vision — assuming they even have one.

 Is there a corporate transformation that you personally find particularly impressive?

 The family business that my parents used to run and that is now run by my brother was founded in 1844 and is now in its sixth generation.
-Each time a new generation took over—at the latest—was a time to reinvent itself.
-It has always succeeded in finding a place and, in doing so, remaining true to itself and its values.
+Each time a new generation took over — at the latest — was a time to reinvent itself.
+It has always succeeded in finding a place and, while doing so, remaining true to itself and its values.